aarongilly/notes/content/Types of Feedback.md

 ---
 **Outcome, Informational, and Correctional**

-Because [[Feedback is Key to Learning]] it's worth looking at how it can come.
+Because [[Feedback is Key to Learning]] it's worth looking at how it can come. [[Accurate Feedback Quote|Accuracy matters]].

 ## No Feedback
 The worst.
 You essentially cannot learn.
 The process is uncontrollable.
+If possible, create some [[Manufactured Feedback]].
 ### Example
 A doctor who prescribes a medication to a patient then never hears from that patient about its efficacy.
 ## Outcome Feedback